Expand Neurons, Not Parameters: Abstract

 \section{Abstract}

-This work demonstrates how increasing the number of neurons in a network without increasing its number of non-zero parameters improves performance.
+This work demonstrates how increasing the number of neurons in a network without increasing its total number of non-zero parameters improves performance.
 We show that this gain corresponds with a decrease in interference between multiple features that would otherwise share the same neurons.
-To reduce such entanglement at a fixed non-zero parameter count, we introduce Fixed Parameter Expansion (FPE): replace a neuron with multiple children and partition the parent’s weights disjointly across them, so that each child inherits a non-overlapping subset of connections.
-On symbolic tasks, specifically Boolean code problems, clause-aligned FPE systematically reduces polysemanticity metrics and yields higher task accuracy.
-Notably, random splits of neuron weights approximate these gains, indicating that reduced collisions, not precise assignment, are a primary driver.
-Consistent with the superposition hypothesis, the benefits of FPE grow with increasing interference: when polysemantic load is high, accuracy improvements are the largest.
-Transferring these insights to real models—classifiers over CLIP embeddings and deeper multilayer networks—we find that widening networks while maintaining a constant non-zero parameter count consistently increases accuracy.
+On symbolic Boolean tasks, splitting each neuron into sparser sub-neurons with knowledge of the clauses systematically reduces polysemanticity metrics and yields higher task accuracy.
+Notably, even random splits of neuron weights approximate these gains, indicating that reduced collisions, not precise assignment, are a primary driver.
+Consistent with the superposition hypothesis, the benefits of this framework grow with increasing interference: when polysemantic load is high, accuracy improvements are the largest.
+Transferring these insights to more realistic models, including classifiers over CLIP embeddings, convolutional neural networks, and deeper multilayer networks, we find that widening networks while maintaining a constant non-zero parameter count consistently increases accuracy.
 These results identify an interpretability-grounded mechanism to leverage width against superposition, improving performance without increasing the number of non-zero parameters.
-Such a direction is well matched to modern accelerators, where memory movement of non-zero parameters, rather than raw compute, is the dominant bottleneck.
+Such a direction is well matched to modern accelerators, where memory movement of non-zero parameters, rather than raw compute, is often a dominant bottleneck.